October is Health Literacy Month

 To learn more and for more health literacy resources for your library, go to www.healthliteracymonth.org.

 Recognized as an expert in health literacy, Helen Osborne M.Ed., OTR/L, helps others communicate health information in ways that patients, caregivers and the public can understand.
 Osborne is president of Health Literacy Consulting, founder of Health Literacy Month and host of the podcast series "Health Literacy Out Loud."
 Osborne is also author of the award-winning book Health Literacy from A to Z: Practical Ways to Communicate Your Health Message, Second Edition.
 To learn more about her work and background, go to www.healthliteracy.com.
+You can also connect with her on LinkedIn and Facebook.

 Resources for those overseeing libraries